jacobggman/mern-auth-template/README.md

 # MERN Auth Template

-Template for the MERN stack with user auth and heroku deploy support
+Template for the MERN stack with user auth using web token and heroku deploy support

 ## Installation